 - To run Sysprep after imaging or cloning production computer for the purpose of changing the SID and computername to join the domain and make the computer unique.

 - To install an operating system from an image if the image was created by using a computer that has a different or incompatible Hardware Abstraction Layer (HAL).
-This limitation applies only to Windows XP and to Windows Server 2003.
+This limitation applies only to older versions of Windows.
 Starting with Windows Vista, Sysprep includes a Hardware Abstraction Layer (HAL) independent version in the “out of box” installation.

-- To create a new image of a system that was originally created by using a custom OEM installation image or by using OEM installation media.
-Microsoft only supports such an image if the image was created by the OEM manufacturer.
+- Create a new image of a system that was originally created using a custom OEM installation image or OEM installation media.
+Microsoft only supports such an image if it was created by the OEM manufacturer.

-- If another user profile has been copied over the default user profile, Microsoft does not support the use of Sysprep to create a new image of the installation.
+- If another user profile has been copied over the default user profile, Microsoft does not support using Sysprep to create a new installation image.

 - Microsoft does not support using Sysprep to install an operating system from an image if the image was created by using a computer that has a different processor.